 Harvest season can yield higher numbers of electrocution, shock and burn injuries.
 Clark Electric Cooperative urges farm workers to avoid tragic accidents by using caution when completing farm activities that take place around power lines.

-Equipment contacting overhead power lines is the leading cause of farm electrcution accidents in the mid-west.
-Many of thse accidents occur enar grain bins when augers make contact with power lines.
+Equipment contacting overhead power lines is the leading cause of farm electrocution accidents in the mid-west.
+Many of thse accidents occur enar grain bins when augers make contactwith power lines.
 Many types of farm equipment can come in contact with overhead power lines, creating a direct path for electricity.
 Tractors with front-end loaders, portable grain augers, fold-up cultivators and equipment with antennas can easily become electrical hazards and must be operated with care.
-Know the location of power lines and keep farm equpment at least 10 feet away from them.
+Know the location of power lines and keep farm equipment at least 10 feet away from them.

 Farm workers should remember the following safety tips:

-- Inspect farm equpment for transport height and determine clearance with any power lines that the equipment must pass.
+Inspect farm equipment for transport height and determine clearance with any power lines that the equipment must pass.

 What do you do if farm equipment or vehicles come in contact with power lines:

-- It's almost always best to stay in the cab and call the local electric utiltiy.
+It's almost always best to stay in the cab and call the local electric utility.

-- If the equipment or vehicle is on fire, the proper action would be to jump out with both feet htting the ground at the same time.
+If the equipment or vehicle is on fire, the proper action would be to jump out with both feet hitting the ground at the same time.
 Continue to hop or shuffle to safety, keeping both feet together as you leave the area.